Executive Coaching

 1. What is the difference between a coach and a mentor?

-A coach guides the coachee to come up with their own solutions.
-Executive coaching involves partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential’ (International Coaching Federation definition).
+A coach guides the coachee to come up with their own solutions to navigate complex challenges.
+Executive coaching involves partnering with clients in a thought-provoking and creative process that inspires them to maximise their personal and professional potential’ (International Coaching Federation definition).
 It supports our purpose of amplifying human potential to accelerate transformation.
 A good executive coach believes that the client has all the resources they need to maximise their potential.
 The role of the coach is to partner with the client and challenge and inspire them to come up with their own answers.
 They are NOT an oracle or a guru.
-They help you to become your own guide.
+They help you to become your own guide, while providing ongoing support to build your leadership capability.

 While a mentor has the knowledge and supports the mentee to become an expert in a particular area. e.g Business Acumen.
 More information can be found in our article: Do I need a Leadership Coach or Mentor?